vandres/craft-matrix-extended/README.md

 - copy and paste an entry to another position in the same or another entry type (experimental, testing)
 - copy and paste an entry to another section (experimental, testing)
 - "Add Block Above" Neo-style (experimental, testing)
+- Allow "Add Block Above" to be expanded via settings (experimental, in progress)
+  - show as dropdown, if space is not enough
 - cut and paste an entry
   - easier than drag and drop implementation
   - "delete" only after paste